 Working Platform Design

-Temporary granular platforms for construction plots including haulage and access roads plus hard standing areas are a necessary feature of almost all construction sites.
+At CGL we design temporary granular working platforms for construction plots including haulage and access roads plus hard standing areas are a necessary feature of almost all construction sites.

 The design of working platforms can be critical for the safe operation of large construction machinery, cranes, piling rigs, tracked excavators etc. We have undertaken such designs in various locations across the country and we have developed a rapid assessment and calculation procedure to establish the ground conditions on site and to produce appropriate working platform designs for construction plant.